Music 4

-Music 4 is a creator of custom music for media and production libraries.
+Music4 is a creator of custom music for media and production libraries.
 It has worked with many TV and radio stations in the United Kingdom, including BBC Radio 1 and ITV.
 The company produced the majority of the jingles for the Chris Moyles show on Radio 1 which attracted over eight million listeners every morning.

 History

 In 1997, Vibe Music Imaging was formed to produce audio branding for radio stations.
 In 2003, the company changed their name to Music4 and established hi-end studio facilities in central London.
 In 2013, the Music4 Studios in Berners Street, London W1 were sold, enabling the business to concentrate on its music publishing interests.

 Work

 Television music

-The company has produced theme tunes and backing music for many TV shows including The One Show, Watchdog Test House and Watchdog for BBC1, The Alan Titchmarsh Show, It'll be Alright on the Night and An Audience with The Spice Girls for ITV and Wordplay for Channel 5.
+The company has produced theme tunes and backing music for many TV shows including The One Show, Watchdog Test House and Watchdog for BBC One, The Alan Titchmarsh Show, It'll Be Alright on the Night and An Audience with The Spice Girls for ITV and Wordplay for Channel 5.